 A journey map is a series of illustrations or narrations that show how a customer moves from their current situation to acquiring your product.
 There may be multiple scenarios that lead them to your product and your business.
 Accordingly, it is crucial to design multiple user journeys to adequately showcase all the ways a target customer meets your product.

 It is particularly useful for pinpointing the key challenges and struggles a customer may face when trying to purchase your product or use your product.
-The goal is to cut out or fix as many of the challenges as possible, so that it is more likely the target customer will be able to access it when necessary.
+The goal is to cut out or fix as many of the challenges as possible so that it is more likely the target customer will be able to access it when necessary.
 For instance, your current product design may only consider the end-user on your website.
-Yet, you may not have thought about: How will they be directed to your website?
+Yet, you may not have thought about: How will be directed to your website.
 How would they learn about your company?
 Would they encounter competitors along the way?
 How can you make your company stand out?
 Can you market yourself on other channels?

 How Does Journey Mapping Make a Difference?

 A large part of product design and development should deal with how the customer will perceive your product and how they will acquire your product.
-Without considering these crucial elements, there is a chance that your finished product will not target the right customers, focus on the customers needs or desires, be accessible or available to the customer, or appeal to the customer.
+Without considering these crucial elements, there is a chance that your finished product will not target the right customers, focus on the customers’ needs or desires, be accessible or available to the customer, or appeal to the customer.
 For these reasons, journey mapping may help your team not only consider these factors but integrate them while designing and developing the product.

 Moreover, there is substantial evidence these days to indicate journey mapping may be more important than ever.
 Customers have developed high expectations when it comes to accessing products and dealing with companies.
 On the first hand, they can deal with so many channels at the same time; if one company does not have what they need when they need it at the price they want it, they can easily find it somewhere else in the blink of an eye.
 On the other hand, they expect to reach companies in their preferred mode at any time if they have a question or concern about a product.
-The ease of which they can accomplish this and the experience they have will cement how they view the company and their long term relationship with the company.
+The ease with which they can accomplish this and the experience they have will cement how they view the company and their long-term relationship with the company.
 These two factors indicate how user maps can help management roles and teams consider customers in every step of design and development.
 In this manner, they can make sure their products are successful.

 How To Create A User Journey

 Since a customer journey is rarely linear from point A to point B, your user journey may not be as straightforward.
 It is the case that potential customers often engage in different patterns before they actively purchase or acquire a product.
-They may go back and forth on the decision, they may go to competitors to compare prices and features, they may take a multi-channel journey… the combinations can be limitless.
+They may go back and forth on the decision, they may go to competitors to compare prices and features, or they may take a multi-channel journey… the combinations can be limitless.

 Since this is the case, the first step in effective journey mapping is to perform sufficient research on your target customer.
 You should know as much as possible about your target customers in order to depict an accurate customer or Persona profile.
 Likewise, research will help you determine which journeys are worth mapping.

 Once you have performed adequate research, you will be able to develop Personas for each of your target customers.
 When you write out Personas, you can tap into exactly who your customer is, their challenges, their needs, and objectives.
 If you actively collaborate with end-users at this stage of development, you may be able to more precisely define these Personas.
 However, that is entirely up to you.
-When collaborating with other management roles, your team and stakeholders, you can pick and choose the most significant Personas for your product.
+When collaborating with other management roles, your team, and stakeholders, you can pick and choose the most significant Personas for your product.

 Next, you can list out the particular touchpoints the customer may have with your business during their journey.
 Touchpoints are specific points in time and place where your customer can form an opinion of your product or the business.
 Although most touchpoints are positive marketing opportunities, they may also be potential challenges your customer faces along the way to your product.
-There may be a negative review, a page error, an ad block, amongst others.
+There may be a negative review, a page error, or an ad block, amongst others.

 Again, it is important to involve your team in this process, especially when selecting or prioritizing certain elements.
 For instance, the next step requires you to identify the elements and steps in each ideal customer journey.
 From there, you can determine which resources you have and which resources you will need in order to perfect the real customer journeys.
 Moreover, since you can reevaluate those determinations at any point in time, you can always prioritize and integrate new information as it comes to light.